New Hampshire Mystery in Stone: Who Built America’s Stonehenge and Why?

-The site is under constant research by individuals, organizations and institutes.
+The site is under constant research by individuals, organizations, and institutes.
 Pat Hume is the former president of the New Hampshire Archeological Society and aided research at America’s Stonehenge for 10 years.
 “A lot of bad archeology has been done at the site by too many amateurs.
-Serious and prolonged study by real experts is needed.”
+The serious and prolonged study by real experts is needed.”

 While not sure who were the builders, she has a feeling based on evidence.
 “There’s a good possibility that native Indians built it.
 Artifacts we found point to that.”

-As part of the State Conservation and Rescue Archeology Program, Pat has located a few Indian sites around the nearby town of Londenderry.
+As part of the State Conservation and Rescue Archeology Program, Pat has located a few Indian sites around the nearby town of Londonderry.

 Dr. Louis Winkler spent 11 days walking the site several years ago.
-He is a retired archeoastronomer (applying astronomy to historical problems in early societies) who taught 36 years at Penn State University.
+He is a retired archaeoastronomer (applying astronomy to historical problems in early societies) who taught 36 years at Penn State University.

 So when was it built and by whom?
 Dr. Winkler believes it was built in two stages – first was the central complex constructed between 2000 – 1500 B.C., and later, the peripheral walls around 500 – 1500 A.D.

 “Labor was supplied by the native Indians, but different civilizations brought forth the ideas.”

 Standing in America’s Stonehenge, it is easy to think of a theory about why it was built.
 The problem is locating facts.
 Maybe that is part of its allure.

 The mystery may never be solved, and perhaps it shouldn’t be.
 The reality might be less intriguing than the fascination of walking through and making a guess of your own.